dev-sheikh-ali/Template/README.md

 6. [Technologies Used](#technologies-used)

 ## Project Overview
 This Django SaaS platform includes several core features that are essential for a SaaS application.
-It contains custom authentication, shopping cart, checkout functionality, course and subscription management, and more.
-This project can serve as a template for a wide variety of SaaS applications, ranging from online learning platforms to e-commerce solutions.
+This project can serve as a template for a wide variety of SaaS applications.

 ## Features
 - **Custom User Authentication**: Registration, login, email verification, password reset, and profile management using Django Allauth.